yogidevendra/moodI/app-templates/database-to-hdfs/README.md

 - The only configuration user needs to provide is source database connection details, table and destination HDFS path, filename.
 - This enterprise grade application template will dramatically reduce your time to market and cost of operations.

-Download the application from DataTorrent AppHub and launch it to ingest your data from your MySQL table and write to HDFS.
+Import the application from DataTorrent AppHub and launch it to ingest your data from your MySQL table and write to HDFS.
 Follow the tutorial videos or walkthrough document below to launch the template and add custom logic to process the data during ingestion.

 ### Jumpstart
 Import and run application template as an operable proof of concept.
 Please watch the [walkthrough video](https://www.youtube.com/watch?v=F0arSlih73A) to import and launch the application.